The German Shepherd Dog has a history that is rich in bravery, heroism, and television/movie stardom.

 Buddy – The First Seeing Eye Dog

 “Buddy delivered to me the divine gift of freedom,” said Morris Frank (1908-1980), the first American to benefit from a Seeing Eye dog.
-A woman named Dorothy Harrison Eustis, living in Switzerland who was training German Shepherds to work as police dogs had asked about a program evolving using dog’s as guides for people who have lost their sight due to mustard gas.
+A woman named Dorothy Harrison Eustis, living in Switzerland who was training German Shepherds to work as police dogs had asked about a program evolving using dogs as guides for people who have lost their sight due to mustard gas.
 Mr. Frank’s father read this story to him, and Frank begged his father to contact the author and ask her to train a dog to help him.
 Eustis obliged and Frank was partnered with a female German Shepherd named Kiss, who he quickly renamed Buddy.

 Chips – Military Hero Dog

 Chips, from New York, a mixed breed of German Shepherd, Collie, and Siberian Husky, lived with the Edward Wren family.
 Chips was the most decorated war dog from World War II.
-During the war many individuals donated their dogs to war duty.
+During the war, many individuals donated their dogs to war duty.
 Chips was trained as a sentry dog.
 After only one year of training Chips and his handler were being shot at on a beach in Sicily by an Italian machine-gun team.
 Chips broke free from his handler and jumped in at the shooters, they were forced to leave and surrendered to US Troops.

 Bullet the Wonder Dog

 The black and silver German Shepherd, named “Bullet The Wonder Dog,” was a character that appeared regularly on the Roy Rogers show which aired between 1951 and 1957.
 When he wasn’t performing, Bullet was busy being the pet of the show’s married stars Roy Rogers and Dale Evans.
-The show, was an action Western with a lot for a good, honest, dog like Bullet to do.
+The show, was an action Western with a lot for a good, honest, dog-like Bullet to do.
 The Wonder Dog, alerted Roy when the bad guys were around, he ran after the “black hats,” and he came to the rescue of Dale and Roy when needed.

 Max the Bionic Dog

 Maximillian was a German Shepherd who played the bionic dog from the third and final season of The Bionic Woman.
 In the show, Max, as he was nicknamed has four bionic legs and a bionic jaw.
-He could run up to 90 mile per hour and bite through solid steel.
+He could run up to 90 miles per hour and bite through solid steel.
 He was also very heroic, despite his health issues he never hesitated to rescue those in need.